 Some types of meat and seafood are so innately delicious, the only real requirement from the cook is not to ruin them by overcooking.

-Sweet, succulent and meaty, I find that scallops need very little added flavor – just sprinkle with salt and pepper, sear in butter and olive oil to form a nice crust, and serve.
+Sweet, succulent and meaty, I find that scallops need very little added flavor.
+Simply sprinkle the scallops with salt, pepper and a little garlic powder, sear in butter and olive oil to form a nice crust, and serve.

-- ½ teaspoon kosher salt
+- 1/2 teaspoon kosher salt

-- ¼ teaspoon black pepper
+- 1/4 teaspoon black pepper

 - 1 tablespoon unsalted butter

 - 1 tablespoon olive oil